RosarioB/spark-streaming-kafka/README.md

 # spark-streaming-kafka
-Interact with data stored in a Kafka topic with Spark Structured Streaming
+In this repository we will read the data stored in a Kafka topic and apply some transformations on them by making use of Spark Structured Streaming.
+Each branch has different feature:
+- `python` makes use of Jupiter notebooks and pyspark
+- `scala` makes use of a Maven project in Scala.